renovatebot/renovate-approve-bot-bitbucket-cloud/README.md

 For Github, see [renovatebot/renovate-approve-bot](https://github.com/renovatebot/renovate-approve-bot).

+## How It Works

+On a each run, the bot does:

+1. Get all the open PRs from the Renovate Bot user
+2. Filter out PRs where "automerge" is not enabled
+3. Approve the "automerge" PRs

 ## Usage

 1. Create a Bitbucket Cloud account for the renovate-approve-bot and add it to your team (Recommended)